routabeta/portfolio/src/content/projects/computer_vision_drone.md

 - Streaming 1080p 60fps video to a ground station for CV processing with ~160ms latency;
 - Propellor guard frame optimized for impact resistance and modular assembly/replacement;
 - Stable hover in-place/at altitude/in yaw using optical flow sensor + rangefinder when not receiving commands.
-- Detailed technical documetation for to enable future reproducing and improvements to the drone.
+- Detailed technical documentation for to enable future reproducing and improvements to the drone.

 Click on the image to see a hover demo!